avocadobravado/portfolio/README.md

 Design:
 * Favicon
+* HR styles

 Develop:
 * Project details page
-* Fix gradient border in ABout section
+* Fix gradient border in About section

 Other:
 * Write copy for project details